cfgnunes/wxmp3gain/README.md

 cmake --build . --tar
 ```

-To create an installer on Windows, which is optional, the following application to be downloaded and installed:
+To create an installer on Windows, which is optional, the [Inno Setup](http://www.jrsoftware.org/isinfo.php) must to be downloaded and installed.

-- [Inno Setup](http://www.jrsoftware.org/isinfo.php) - Installer for Windows programs

 To generate the installer setup, use file `installer.iss` in the Inno Setup after build the binaries.

 ## Contributing